Land value tax: Revenue

-Title
+LVT impracticalities

 In some countries, LVT is impractical because of uncertainty regarding land titles and tenure.
-For instance a parcel of grazing land may be communally owned by village inhabitants and administered by village elders.
+For instance, a parcel of grazing land may be communally owned by village inhabitants and administered by village elders.
 The land in question would need to be held in a trust or similar body for taxation purposes.
 If the government cannot accurately define ownership boundaries and ascertain the proper owners, it cannot know from whom to collect the tax.
 Clear titles are absent in many developing countries.
-In African countries with imperfect land registration, boundaries may be poorly surveyed and the owner can be unknown.
+In African countries with imperfect land registration, boundaries may be poorly surveyed, and the owner can be unknown.

 Incentives

 Speculation

 The owner of a vacant lot in a thriving city must still pay a tax and would rationally perceive the property as a financial liability, encouraging them to put the land to use in order to cover the tax.
 LVT removes financial incentives to hold unused land solely for price appreciation, making more land available for productive uses.
 Land value tax creates an incentive to convert these sites to more intensive private uses or into public purposes.